robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/TUTORIAL.md

 ## STEP 0: Initial requirements

-Use a **Fedora 40** system, as later versoions require additional steps and different distros require different package names and/or additional steps.
+Use a **Fedora 40** system, as later versions require additional steps and different distros require different package names and/or additional steps.
 You can try and adapt the steps to other systems, but it will require some extra work.

 Experimentally, we have determined that the minimum hardware required to follow this tutorial are: